YUXUAN888/FSM3/README.md

 The open source purpose of this project is to learn, troubleshoot and disclose security strategies
 Author: Yu_Xuan
-Please note that this project follows GNU GPL3.0 open source agreement
+Please note that this project follows GNU GPL3.0 open source agreement PS:some security content or core content is closed source, but please rest assured that 97% of fsm3 content is open source, including validators

 </div>